-Mr. Hlynur Gudjonsson, Consul and Trade Commissioner, Consulate General of Iceland in New York
+Mr. Hlynur Gudjonsson, Consul General and Trade Commissioner, Consulate General of Iceland in New York

 Mr. Gudjonsson has more than 20 years of experience as a strategist and managing director for public relations, advertising and political campaigns.
 Prior to joining the Consulate General’s office, Mr. Gudjonsson served as brand manager for Icelandic USA, Inc., a global seafood importer, wholesaler and manufacturer, where he developed and executed the company’s strategic branding initiatives.